Embark Behavioral Health

 Your support network is your safety net in the real world.
 They can be there for you to talk when you need someone to talk to.
 They can be someone you report to about school, work, your mental health goals, emotional issues, challenges with friends or family.
 They can be there for you with whatever you need to stay strong and be healthy.

 Involve the people you trust in your short and long-term goals.
 You can report to one of them about your progress, or even get actual physical help from them, such as getting rides to a job interview or doctor appointments or whatever.
 Your support network is who you can turn to when you need references for jobs or college applications and so much more.
 They have your back, now let them do their jobs.
 Be strong and ask for help.

 You have passed the first part of your journey, which was intense and powerful.
 Now you need the endurance to stay strong for the rest of your journey.
 You can stay strong by maintaining your mental health, asking for help, and finding ways to support your journey.
 The road is a long one, but as you seek to maintain your strength, you can have some control over how difficult the journey is.
 By advocating for yourself and making good choices ahead of time, you will have the strength to endure the bumps and twists in the road.
 Stay strong.
 You’ve got this.

-You can stay strong after treatment at Potomac Programs.
+You can stay strong after treatment at Embark Behavioral Health.
 For questions call 1-855-809-0409.
 Your mental health is worth fighting for.